konnov/protocols-made-fun/_posts/2026-04-27-zookeeper-testing.md

 30000-90000 steps in a single campaign.
 Hence, the AI tools had to triage 1-30 counterexamples at once, before starting a new campaign.

+Since we now live in a hype-driven world, I want to stress that **this is still an experiment**.
+I am pretty sure that [Ouyang et. al.][multi-grained] had much more time to write their TLA<sup>+</sup> specifications of ZooKeeper and to conduct their experiments.

 {% include tip.html content="As I mentioned earlier, I stopped accompaying my blog posts with complete artifacts.
 AI slop forks are real.
 It takes me time to design and conduct the experiments on a beefy machine, as well as to find the right format to interpret and explain the data.
-Even with the help of the frontier models, though they are of great help.
 It only takes 10-15 minutes to repackage the benchmarks and results with an AI tool, having the experimental data.
 Hence, I am sharing my lab book with the customers and researchers, upon request."
 %}

-## 1. What worked well
+## 1. Extracting formal specifications

-**Extracting formal specifications.** As I learned with [TFTP testing][tftp-testing], AI tools need a good predefined architecture.
+As I learned with [TFTP testing][tftp-testing], AI tools need a good predefined architecture.
 Hence, I spent some time capturing this architecture in `AGENTS.md` and `CLAUDE.md`.
 The formal specification is composed of several modules, each corresponding to a subprotocol of ZooKeeper:

- - **process** captures the normal lifecycle of a ZooKeeper replica: `start`, `on_started`, `on_stopped`.
+ 1. **Module process** captures the normal lifecycle of a ZooKeeper replica: `start`, `on_started`, `on_stopped`.
 Crashes and restarts are handled by the **system** module.
- - **tcp** captures the standard TCP lifecycle: `connect`, `accept`, `disconnect`, `half_close`, `reset`, `refused`.
+ 2. **Module tcp** captures the standard TCP lifecycle: `connect`, `accept`, `disconnect`, `half_close`, `reset`, `refused`.
- - **fle** captures the Fast Leader Election protocol, which is used by ZooKeeper to elect a leader among the replicas: `send_notification`, `rcv_notification`, `become_leader`, `become_follower`, `restart_election`.
+ 3. **Module fle** captures the Fast Leader Election protocol, which is used by ZooKeeper to elect a leader among the replicas: `send_notification`, `rcv_notification`, `become_leader`, `become_follower`, `restart_election`.
- - **zab** captures the ZooKeeper Atomic Broadcast protocol and its clients.
+ 4. **Module zab** captures the ZooKeeper Atomic Broadcast protocol and its clients.
 It has 22 actions, including `proposal`, `ack_proposal`, `commit`, `diff`, `trunc`, `snap`, `client_connect`, `client_ping`,  `client_create`, `client_set_data`, etc.
- - **system** composes the above modules and adds failures.
+ 5. **Module system** composes the above modules and adds failures.

-These modules were written by the AI tools, by following the high-level architecture.
-To get the flavor of the specification, look at one action from the specification of ZAB, all generated by AI tools, hands off the keyboard:
+These modules were written by the AI tools, by following the high-level architecture, hands off the keyboard.
+To get the flavor of the specification, look at one action from the specification of ZAB:

 ```python
 @action(inline=False)